BartenderWinery/PAC/README.md

 ```
 ![Demo](https://aeroweb.netlify.app/packages/box/demo.gif)
 ******
-### AS-Iv2: A verbal based bot; Understands the english language - Giving you real answers from its memory.
+### AS-Iv2: An actual artificial intelligence based AI; Understands the english language - Giving you real answers from its memory with no pre-made librarys.
  - Not yet underway; Wait for AS-Iv1 to be completed.
 ******
 ### AV-I: Verbal speaking bot based off of AS-Iv2